-Below is a list of the different opioids rehab centers in Rhode Island.
+Below is a list of the different opioid detox centers in Rhode Island.
 Each listing provides information on the types of services provided and the payment options available.
 You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Opioids: Information, Statistics, & Solutions